xshou1990/causality-guided-Transformer/README.md

 # Pairwise Causality Guided Transformers for Event Sequences

-Source code for Pairwise Causality Guided Transformers for Event Sequences
+Source code for Pairwise Causality Guided Transformers for Event Sequences NeurIPS 23

 # Run the code for  Pairwise Causality Guided Transformers for Event Sequences